gtoal/pitrex/README.md

 found at the PiTrex Wiki.

 Some things that aren't working yet include:
-* Tempest, and some other arcade emulations, don't display.
+* Tempest, and some Cinematronics arcade emulations, don't display (focus at the moment is on emulation with MAME instead).
 * Vectrex button mapping is poor or not working at all for some arcade emulations.
 * The Calibrate program doesn't work in Bare-Metal (nor do any other programs using the functions from the window.c example).
+* Vecx.direct is glitchy when running in Linux (can be fixed if built with -DAVOID_TICKS, but then can't exit).

 PiTrex Links: